Our Staff

 Philip O. Hopkins

-Philip O. Hopkins has a Ph.D. in applied theology from Southeastern Baptist Theological Seminary (Wake Forest, North Carolina) and a Ph.D. in Iranian history from the University of St. Andrews (Scotland).
-Along with his appointment at Gateway Seminary, he is lecturer at Russian-Armenian University in Yerevan, Armenia, and part of the editorial board for Iran and the Caucasus (Brill).
-Prior to coming to Gateway, he taught at Southeastern Seminary and Southwestern Seminary and was research associate for the Centre of World Christianity at the School of Oriental and African Studies, University of London.
-He has published with Brill, Palgrave Macmillan, Broadman and Holman, and others.
-His newest work coming out the summer of 2024 will focus on the theology and missiology of John Piper, a pastor who has influenced over a generation of evangelical Christians to love God and love others even in the most unreached places.
+Philip O. Hopkins holds dual doctorates: a Ph.D. in Applied Theology from Southeastern Baptist Theological Seminary (Wake Forest, North Carolina) and a Ph.D. in Iranian History from the University of St. Andrews (Scotland).
+Before joining Gateway Seminary, he taught at Russian-Armenian University in Yerevan, Armenia, Southeastern Seminary, and Southwestern Seminary.
+He also served as a research associate with the Centre of World Christianity at the School of Oriental and African Studies (SOAS), University of London.

-Since the spontaneous candle light vigil in Tehran, Iran, right after 9/11, Hopkins has worked to develop connections with Iranians to promote dialogue on substantive issues related to culture, history, philosophy and religion.
-His research focuses on the history of Christianity in Iran during and after the Pahlavi era, specifically on ethnic Christian communities in Iran (mainly Armenians and Assyrians), ideology and nationalism among Christians in Iran, and perceptions of Western Christian missions by Iranians.
-With the rise of American influence during the latter half of the twentieth century, he has a keen interest in American Christian missionary activity in Iran.
+Since the spontaneous candlelight vigil in Tehran following the events of 9/11, Hopkins has worked to foster meaningful dialogue with Iranians on topics of culture, history, philosophy, and religion.
+His research focuses on the history of Christianity in Iran during and after the Pahlavi era, with particular attention to ethnic Christian communities (especially Armenians and Assyrians), Christian nationalism and ideology, and Iranian perceptions of Western Christian missions.
+He is especially interested in the influence of American Christian missionary activity in Iran during the latter half of the twentieth century.

 Download CV